-This exciting course introduces you to marketing concepts like segmentation, research, promotion, pricing, virtual stores, etc. In this course, you will:
+This exciting course introduces you to marketing concepts like segmentation, research, promotion, pricing, virtual stores, etc. This course may cover:

-- 1. Review commercial websites, Amazon, E-Bay, Facebook and Instagram - 2.
-Operate and manage a virtual sports franchise and take over the role of General Manager at a bicycle factory. - 3.
-Open a virtual restaurant and control menu design, staffing, equipment purchases, restaurant layout, purchasing, marketing, inventory control and more. - 4.
-Create digital graphics and transfer them to products, such as water bottles and colour changing mugs, by using the sublimation printer. - 5.
-Potentially be given the opportunity to manage Vancouver's best school store, The Cave.
+- Review commercial websites, Amazon, E-Bay, Facebook and Instagram - Operate and manage a virtual sports franchise and take over the role of General Manager at a bicycle factory. - Open a virtual restaurant and control menu design, staffing, equipment purchases, restaurant layout, purchasing, marketing, inventory control and more. - Create digital graphics and transfer them to products, such as water bottles and colour changing mugs, by using the sublimation printer. - Potentially be given the opportunity to manage Vancouver's best school store, The Cave.

-ECONOMICS 12 MEC--12
+ECONOMICS 12 (MEC--12)